CentroEPiaggio/softfoot-thing/softfoot_thing_visualization/README.md

 ##### Specify the visualization parameters

-The file `pisa_softfoot_viz.yaml` in the folder `config` of this package gives the user some control over the visualization of the feet.
+The file `pisa_softfoot_viz.yaml` in the folder `configs` of this package gives the user some control over the visualization of the feet.
 Most of the parameters therewithin are self explanatory, but the following table explains them for the sake of completeness.

 | Parameter             | Type          | Description  |
 | ----------------------|:-------------:| -------------|